EngreitzLab/variant-flowfish/README.md

 Options to control behavior of the workflow at a high level:

-    genotyping_only     Set "true" to mark the workflow to process up to the point of aligning and quantifying variants, without attempting to calculate effect sizes via the maximum likelihood estimator single_end          Set "true" if the data is single-end as opposed to paired-end reads replicate_keycols   Comma-separated list of columns in the sample sheet used mark replicates (see Replicate Keys above) experiment_keycols  Comma-separated list of columns in the sample sheet used to mark different experiments (see Experiment Keys above) pooled              Set "true" if you are analyzing a pool of variants, "false" if analyzing a single variant
+    genotyping_only     Set "true" to mark the workflow to process up to the point of aligning and quantifying variants, without attempting to calculate effect                              sizes via the maximum likelihood estimator single_end          Set "true" if the data is single-end as opposed to paired-end reads replicate_keycols   Comma-separated list of columns in the sample sheet used mark replicates (see Replicate Keys above) experiment_keycols  Comma-separated list of columns in the sample sheet used to mark different experiments (see Experiment Keys above) pooled              Set "true" if you are analyzing a pool of variants, "false" if analyzing a single variant ff_tss_guide_kd     This value is used in conjunction with the parameter below to generate a scaling factor by which to scale the data by.
+We assume FlowFISH probesets have non-specific binding, creating a background level of fluorescence in a given cell.
+Perform a total KD experiment of the gene of interest and measure the effects in both qPCR and FF assays.
+                         The proportional difference between the two is the scaling factor we apply to the estimated effects.
+Set to 1 if unknown. qpcr_tss_guide_kd   See above.
+Set to 1 if unknown.

 File paths (can specify relative or absolute paths):